Snickers Cake

 Notes

-TO FREEZE: Place the cake in a freezer friendly container and store in the freezer for up to 6 months.
-Thaw the cake in the refrigerator overnight.
+TO FREEZE: Freeze leftover cake slices in a freezer-safe container for up to 3 months.
+When you’re ready to dig in, let the cake thaw overnight in the fridge.

 Nutrition